Theano Fotiou: Early life and education

-Born 1946 in Athens, Fotiou studied architecture at National Technical University of Athens (NTUA) graduating in 1969.
+Born in 1946 in Athens, Fotiou studied architecture at the National Technical University of Athens (NTUA), graduating in 1969.

 Professional career

 Since 1972, she has taught architecture at the NTUA School of Architecture.
-She has also been a Visiting Professor at the Royal College of Art, The Bartlett, London and Barcelona Architecture School.
-In 1980 she received a second postgraduate degree in urban planning at Paris X University Nanterre.
+She has also been a visiting professor at the Royal College of Art, The Bartlett, London and Barcelona Architecture School.
+In 1980, she received a second postgraduate degree in urban planning at Paris X University Nanterre.
 She is co-founder of the European Design Age Network aiming at design for the elderly.

 Major architectural projects

 In the 1990s, both the new Technical University of Crete, Chania, and the new Faculty of Humanities at University of Crete, Rethymno was built on her plans.
-In 2000, she received a 1st prize in the international architectural competition for the 2004 Olympic village.
+In 2000, she received 1st prize in the international architectural competition for the 2004 Olympic village.
 In 2001, she received a 1st honorary mention at the international architectural competition for the Acropolis Museum.
 In interior design she remodeled the meeting room of the Bank of Greece's head office.
 Among other works, the new library of the Philosophical Faculty of Athens University has been finished in the last years.